enlivenedcooperative/enlivenedcoop-website/_courses/2024_03-eclipse.md

 ---

-# Total solar eclipse in the Pacific Coast: cosmic alignments and ocean symphonies
+# SOLD OUT!
+Total solar eclipse in the Pacific Coast: cosmic alignments and ocean symphonies

 1. this ordered seed list will be replaced by the toc {:toc}